aspose-diagram/Aspose.Diagram-Documentation/chinese/pythonjava/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.zh.md

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-GetVisioPagebyName.py" >}}

 ## **将 Visio 页面复制到另一个 Diagram**
-Aspose.Diagram for Python via Java API 允许开发人员将其内容从一个 Visio diagram 复制并添加到另一个。此帮助主题说明了如何完成此任务。
+Aspose.Diagram for Python via Java API allows developers to copy and add its content from the one Visio diagram to another.
+This help topic explains how to accomplish this task.

-Aspose.Diagram for Python via Java API 具有代表 Visio 绘图的 `Diagram` 类。 Diagram 类公开的 Pages 属性支持 `Page` 对象的集合。 PageCollection 类公开了 `add` 方法，可以调用该方法来添加另一个 Page 对象。
+Aspose.Diagram for Python via Java API has the `Diagram` class that represents a Visio drawing.
+The Pages property exposed by the Diagram class supports a collection of `Page` objects.
+The PageCollection class exposes `add` method that can be called to add another Page object.

 这个例子的工作原理如下：